Creating an Apache Kafka® cluster

 Creating a cluster copy

-You can create an Apache Kafka® cluster using the settings of another one created earlier.
-To do so, you need to import the configuration of the source Apache Kafka® cluster to Terraform.
-This way you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
-Importing a configuration is a good idea when the source Apache Kafka® cluster has a lot of settings and you need to create a similar one.
+You can create an Apache Kafka® cluster with the settings of another one created earlier.
+To do this, import the original Apache Kafka® cluster configuration to Terraform.
+Then you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
+The import feature is useful when you need to replicate an Apache Kafka® cluster with multiple settings.

 -